 My latest UK based outdoor adventure took me to the Viking Coastline of Kent, to explore the outdoor activities on offer for the more active adventurer.
-This trip was in partnership with Visit Kent, Visit Thanet and Active Ramsgate, who are all very much open for business and welcoming back visitors.

 Firstly, this was a flying visit for a couple of days, so this article is to show you a selection of the activities possible.
 It’s the perfect guide for planning an outdoor weekend escape, from London or further afield.
 If you have longer to spend here, then even better!

-I have focused on 5 main activities I did here, but there are far more than that.
 I also encourage you to take a look at Kent’s Heritage Coast (recently voted best in travel for 2022 by Lonely Planet) for another take on the coastline.

 Paddle-boarding with Grey Seals in Kent